YanagiOrigami/Frontier-CS/README.md

 **Frontier-CS** is a benchmark for testing how well AI models can solve _hard, unsolved, and *open-ended*_ computer science problems.

-Think of it as an "exam" for AI—but instead of easy textbook questions, we give problems that are genuinely difficult: ones that researchers struggle with, that have no known optimal solutions, or that require deep expertise to even attempt.
+Think of it as an "exam" for AI, but instead of easy textbook questions, we give problems that are genuinely difficult: ones that researchers struggle with, that have no known optimal solutions, or that require deep expertise to even attempt.

 ## Why Frontier-CS?